Sujithsai08/cosmocloud_assignment/README.md

-# **Cosmocloud Deployment using Helm**
+# **Cosmocloud_Assignment**

-This README outlines the steps to deploy the Cosmocloud application stack (frontend, backend, and Redis) on Kubernetes using Helm.
+This README outlines the steps to deploy a sample application stack (frontend, backend, and Redis) on Kubernetes using Helm.

 ## **Steps to Deploy the Application Using Helm**